butgit/WSL-config/README.md

 Installing antigen:
 ------------------------
-[antigen](https://github.com/zsh-users/antigen) is a small set of functions that help you easily manage your Zsh plugins, called bundles.
-The concept is pretty much the same as bundles in a typical vim setup.
-Antigen is to zsh, what Vundle is to vim.
+[antigen](https://github.com/zsh-users/antigen) is a set of functions that help you manage your Zsh plugins, called bundles.

 Let's install antigen using `curl`: